mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 - What is an engineer, anyway?
 - Engineering is good, actually
 - Writing code by hand is also good
 - Programming languages are free — anyone can make software themselves — there's no AI owned by a single company that you have to interact with — what happens when there are effectively 4 big AI companies that replace the software industry?
 Or, hell — replace every other part of society?

+## Footnotes

 [^time-100-ai]: https://time.com/collections/time100-ai-2025/
 [^openai-empowerment]: https://openai.com/index/ai-as-the-greatest-source-of-empowerment-for-all/